-What's on and things to do in Norfolk in June
+What's on and things to do in Norfolk in August

 We have gathered some of the top events from around the county this month

 - NERF WARS

 Children can have a blast at a series of summer events at the community hall near Wisbech.
 Every Thursday Nerf wars will break out, for youngsters aged eight-11 in the morning and 12-16 in the afternoons.
 All equipment provided but kids can bring their own Nerf guns.

 - Top ceramicist at Sainsbury Centre

 AUGUST 3 - DECEMBER 15

 The works of one of the world's leading ceramicists, Magdalene Odundo, is to go on show at the Sainsbury Centtre for Visual Arts in Norwich this month.
 This major exhibition brings together more than 50 of her works and will be shown with a large selection of objects chosen by Odundo from across the globe.

 AUGUST 7, 14, 21 and 28